Jacobocpe12/MCPO_Browser-Agent/webui-mcp-stack/README.md

 ### How MCPO is configured

-The MCPO container now runs in **config-only** mode so it can attach to the already running Playwright and TARS MCP servers without extra CLI flags.
-The bundled [`mcpo/config.json`](./mcpo/config.json) uses the required hyphenated `streamable-http` type and advertises both endpoints:
+The MCPO container now runs in **config-only** mode so it can attach to the already running Playwright and TARS MCP servers while spawning the bundled OpenAI OCR MCP binary via stdio.
+The bundled [`mcpo/config.json`](./mcpo/config.json) advertises all endpoints:

 ```json
 {